 “Shooting the Mafia”

 This film, directed by Kim Longinotto, tells the life story of Letizia Battaglia, an Italian photojournalist who’s spent several decades documenting her hometown of Palermo, Sicily.
 Although Battaglia’s photos occasionally capture everyday Sicilian life, most of her work highlights the murders and other crimes committed by the island’s infamous Mafia.
-In her earliest days working for the local paper, Battaglia would find bodies on the streets, and she didn’t hesitate to turn her camera toward the gruesome scenes.
+In her earliest days working for the local paper, Battaglia often found bodies on the streets, and she didn’t hesitate to turn her camera toward the gruesome scenes.
 To this day, her images incriminate the Sicilian Mafia, commemorate its victims, and show the dark side of beautiful Palermo.

 The documentary uses archival footage, in-person interviews, and Battaglia’s original work to stitch her story together.
 While the film’s primary focus remains her personal life and work, the third act showcases a major Mafia trial from the 1980s, which led to the judge’s assassination a few years later.